Last updated on April 11th, 2019 at 01:35 pm

-Accepting that I was doing what was right for me was a big epiphany.
+Embracing that I was doing what was right for me was an epiphany.

 The chatter raged in my brain.

-But eventually, it died down.
-I allowed myself space for quiet contemplation.
+But eventually, my demons died down.
+I opened up to allow myself space for quiet contemplation.
 I went back and studied my life, the life of my parents and relations and I wrote about it.
 I already possessed courage.
-Now I was ready to tell readers why.
+Now, I was ready to tell my readers why.

-That I signed up to share my dream journey for a year on 8WomenDream and wrote my little heart out, which is pretty astounding to me now.
-I found my focus early on and I trusted that people got what I was revealing about toxic mothers.
+I signed up to share my dream on 8WomenDream to write my little heart out, which is pretty astounding to me now.
+I defined my vision, found my focus early on, and I trusted that people got what I was revealing about toxic mothers.

-I think forgetting about what others think is crucial to pursuing your true dream.
+I think to forget about what others believe is crucial to pursuing your big dream.

-I thought of my book as a wonderful life form that needed me as its midwife.
+I imagined my book as a wonderful life form that needed me as its midwife.
 On days when it was too hard to write about my pain, I worked anyway on blind faith.
-If I had to tell myself I could have chocolate afterwards, that was okay.
-I’m sure plenty of surgeons imagine cocktails or golf or other rewards waiting for them when the nurses take over the suturing.
+If I had to tell myself, I could have chocolate afterward, that was okay.
+I’m sure plenty of surgeons imagine cocktails or golf or other rewards waiting for them when the nurses take over the patient.

-As I racked up chapters, I taught myself to embrace the work joyfully even if I’d rather be doing anything else.
+As I racked up chapters, I taught myself to embrace the work joyfully even if I’d instead be doing anything else.

-When I started by defining my dream book as both a memoir and shared stories of toxic mothers, the last thing I ever thought I’d consider is changing my working title to “Toxic Mom Toolkit: Discovering a Happy Life Despite Toxic Parenting.”
-But that’s exactly what I’m thinking of because my readers have become such a big part of my story, and they kept referring to their mothers as toxic.
+When I started by defining my dream book as both a memoir and shared stories of toxic mothers, the last thing I ever thought I’d consider is changing my original working book title to “Toxic Mom Toolkit: Discovering a Happy Life Despite Toxic Parenting.”
+But that’s precisely what I did because of my readers who became a big part of my story, and they kept referring to their mothers as toxic.

-Yep.
 It’s been quite a journey.
-I’ve learned to value my dreams, make room for them, and commit time and energy to them without apologies.
+I’ve learned to define my dream, visualize it, value it, make room for it, and commit time and energy to it without apologies.

-And if the kitchen floor looks bad, well… so what?
+And if the kitchen floor looks terrible, well, so what?

-Looking back what do I think is the best reason to define a dream?
+What do I think is the best reason for defining your big dream?